 Mercedes have also pioneered switchable glass in the automotive industry as part of an innovative and engaging information display.
 Using switchable technology in this application serves various uses, maximising the effectiveness of the investment by utilising some of its multiple features.
 Using the joysticks, users are able to navigate their way through the information being projected onto the screen, and when the user journey requires it, the screen is able to switch its state automatically to reveal the feature display behind it.

 The exciting thing about these applications is, that whilst they may be innovative, creative and stimulating, they simply scratch the surface in what switchable glass is capable of.
 Recent product developments from Intelligent Glass have seen their switchable range expand to new specialist solutions, including sound insulating switchable glass, fire resistant switchable glass and even voice activated switchable glass.
 The applications of this technology are only limited by your imagination and the Intelligent Glass team are well trained in being able to advise on any questions relating to creative solutions.

-If you would like further information, a pricing quote, or to discuss ideas for using our switchable glass and film products, please visit our contact page or call us on +44 (0)1226 351 759.
+If you would like further information, a pricing quote, or to discuss ideas for using our switchable smart glass and smart film products, please please get in touch using the form below, or call us on +44 (0)1226 351 759.